-The Turfgrass Science team from the University of Minnesota was well-represented at this year’s ASA-CSSA-SSSA Annual Meeting held on November 10-13, 2019 in San Antonio, TX.
-Seven people gave oral presentations and five people presented posters.
-Additionally, congratulations go to two members of our group who placed in the graduate student oral presentation contests:
+The Turfgrass Science team from the University of Minnesota was well-represented at this year’s ASA-CSSA-SSSA Annual Meetings held on October 29 - November 1, 2023 in St. Louis, MO.
+Two people gave oral presentations and three people presented posters.
+Below is a listing of all the oral presentations and posters along with the presentation abstracts and the poster PDF files.

 By Ryan Schwab